VictoriaTrenton/QBallHistograms/README.md

 ## Description

-This project was for my high-energy physics work term enabled by an Undergraduate Student Research Award (USRA).
+This project was for my high-energy physics work term.

 "This project generates formatted histograms measuring the reconstruction efficiency and background rejection of theoretical exotic particles in collisions.
 It also analyzes event data to distinguish exotic-particle signature from background sources."